Ollldman/MyMillet/README.md

 ### Key Features:
 - **Product Catalog**: An intuitive and user-friendly interface for browsing products.
 - **Shopping Cart**: Ability to add products to the cart and place orders.
-- **User Profile**: Manage your profile, view order history, and update personal information.
+- **User Profile**: Manage your profile, view order history, and update personal information. (in progress)
-- **Admin Panel**: Convenient management of products, orders, and users for administrators.
+- **Admin Panel**: Convenient management of products, orders, and users for administrators. (in progress)

 ## Technologies Used